What does EURES mean?

 - Provides a network of specialist advisers on labour mobility issues within the Partner Organisations on both sides of the border.
 They provide an Information, Advice and Placement Service for jobseekers and employers interested in cross-border working or recruitment/training.

-- Facilitates arrangements for the cross-border exchange of job vacancies between Department for Communities in Northern Ireland and Department of Employment Affairs and Social Protection in the border counties of Ireland
+- Facilitates arrangements for the cross-border exchange of job vacancies between Department for Communities in Northern Ireland and Department of Social Protection in the border counties of Ireland

 - Arranges seminars to develop closer working relationships between the Partner Organisations